thoughtbot/clearance/README.md

 See config/routes.rb for all the routes Clearance provides.

-Actions that redirect (create, update, and destroy) in Clearance controllers can be overriden by re-defining url_after_(action) methods as seen above.
+Actions that redirect (create, update, and destroy) in Clearance controllers can be overridden by re-defining url_after_(action) methods as seen above.

 Optional Cucumber features
 --------------------------